rhinocerose/dotfiles-tools/README.md

 - Installs all dependencies
 - Support for secret sub-repos that are selectable by users to provide configurations on a per machine / per category base
 - Support for shared secrets
+- Automated deployment tests using Travis and Docker